Fox682/Projects/Tictactoe.md

 ...Wait, hold on...
 If only I had more...

-### Second Innovation: Temporal Reconstruction
+### Second Innovation: Temporal Reconstruction (Key Frame Thinking Pt.
+2)

-...Time, I can use time for each "Frame" in a film and play them back one after the other.
+...Time, I can use time for each "Frame" in a video and play them back one after the other.
 I can do the same with Tic-Tac-Toe!

 I can even cheat.
-Check this out, we know that X goes first followed by O each time until the game is complete.
+Check this out, we know that X goes first followed by O each time until the game is played.
 I can use this to my advantage.

 ```
 X goes First: